-Enter the password you set for the MySQL root user when you installed the software.
+Enter the password you set for the MySQL root user when you installed the database server.

-A separate database for ownCloud is required for administrative data to be stored.
+ownCloud requires a separate database for storing administrative data.
 While you can call this database whatever you prefer, we decided on the name

 owncloud to keep things simple.

 Note: Every MySQL statement must end with a semi-colon (;).
 Be sure to check that this is present if you are experiencing an issue.

 Next, create a separate MySQL user account that will interact with the newly created database.
 Creating one-function databases and accounts is a good idea from a management and security standpoint.
 As with the naming of the database, choose a username that you prefer.
 We elected to go with the name

 - GRANT ALL ON owncloud.* to 'owncloud'@'localhost' IDENTIFIED BY 'set_database_password';

 Warning: Be sure to put an actual password where the command states:

 With the user assigned access to the database, perform the flush-privileges operation to ensure that the running instance of MySQL knows about the recent privilege assignment:

 This concludes the configuration of MySQL, therefore we will quit the session by typing: